-(1) The number of shares of Common Stock shown in the table includes shares that certain of our directors and executive officers had the right to acquire through the exercise of SARs within 60 days following June 12, 2015, and are in the following amounts: no shares to Mr. Adams, 24,400 shares to Mr. Brewer, no shares to Mrs. Cantor, no shares to Mr. Crocker, no shares to Mr. Foster, 31,800 shares to Mr. G. Freeman, no shares to Mr. L. Freeman, no shares to Mr. Hentschke, no shares to Mr. Johnson, 15,000 shares to Mr. D. Moore, no shares to Mr. E. Moore, no shares to Mr. Sledd, 15,800 shares to Mr. Wigner and 30,934 shares to other current executive officers not individually listed in the table.
+(1) The number of shares of Common Stock shown in the table includes shares that certain of our directors and executive officers had the right to acquire through the exercise of Stock Appreciation Rights within 60 days following June 10, 2016, and are in the following amounts: 8,400 shares to Mr. Broome, 31,800 shares to Mr. G. Freeman, 15,000 shares to Mr. D. Moore, 9,600 shares to Mr. Wigner and 22,534 shares to other current executive officers not individually listed in the table.
+No such shares were held by Messrs.
+Adams, Crocker, Foster, L. Freeman, Hentschke, Johnson, Lawton, E. Moore, Sledd or Ms. Cantor.